DavidCalebChaparroOrozco/Daily-Projects/README.md

     - **User Interaction**: Added functionality for user input to decide whether to continue playing or stop, and to determine if the player wants to try again after a game ends.

   This project demonstrates the implementation of a classic card game using Python, focusing on interactive gameplay and dynamic card management.
 It emphasizes the importance of user-friendly design and accurate game mechanics.
+* Day 108: Character-Level Language Model with RNN
+  * Today, I developed a simple character-level language model using Recurrent Neural Networks (RNN) with TensorFlow and Keras.
+This project involved creating a model to predict the next character in a sequence of text.
+Here's a summary of what I accomplished:

+    - **Text Preparation**: Prepared the input text by creating mappings from characters to indices and vice versa.
+Split the text into sequences for training.
+    - **Dataset Creation**: Generated training data by creating overlapping sequences of characters and the corresponding next character to predict.
+    - **Model Building**: Constructed an RNN model using Keras.
+The model includes:
+      - An Embedding layer to learn character embeddings.
+      - A SimpleRNN layer to capture sequential dependencies.
+      - A Dense output layer with softmax activation to predict the next character.
+    - **Model Compilation**: Compiled the model using categorical cross-entropy loss and the Adam optimizer.
+    - **Model Training**: Trained the model on the prepared dataset, using a batch size of 2 and running for 100 epochs.
+    - **Prediction Function**: Implemented a function to predict the next character given a sequence of characters.
+This function uses the trained model to generate predictions.

+  This project showcases the process of building a character-level language model using RNNs.
+It emphasizes the importance of text preprocessing, sequence generation, and model training for sequential data tasks.
+The model is capable of predicting the next character in a sequence, demonstrating the potential of RNNs in natural language processing.